 - Project Title (max.
-255 characters)

-- Project Acronym (max.
-255 characters)

-- Project duration (max.
-36 months)

-- Priority area

-- Keywords (max.
-5 keywords)

-- Project Summary (max.
-2.000 characters)

-- Project Description (max.
-20.000 characters):

-- Relevance to the scope of the call

-- > State-of-the-art of knowledge and innovative characteristics of the project

-- Research approach and methodology

-- Main results of the project that can be expected

-- European and regional added value of the proposed project, including societal and policy relevance

-- Information on the project management and responsibilities of the project partners

-- Short overview of the division of the collaborative project into work packages
+255 characters) - Project Acronym (max.
+255 characters) - Call priority area (max.
+1.000 characters) - Project description (max.
+4.000 characters), including - o Relevance to the scope of the call - State-of-the-art of knowledge and innovative characteristics of the project - Research approach and methodology - Main results of the project that can be expected - European and regional added value of the proposed project, including societal and policy relevance - o Information on the project management and responsibilities of the project partners - Short overview of the division of the collaborative project into work packages - Work Plan (Upload GANTT chart as PDF) - Finances (requested and own contribution including overhead) and Financial comments - TRL that are covered in each project - Upload figures and tables (max.
+5; max. file size: 600px x 600px, 2Mbyte)